alexk99/the_router/quagga_bgp.md

 ## Running Quagga/FRR

-FRRs zebra component should be executed with -M fpm command line option.
+FRR's zebra component should be executed with -M fpm command line option.
 (Note: Quaggas zebra doesn't need that option).

-It's better to run Quagga/FRR and TheRouter in the same dedicated linux network namespace.
-To run Quagga/FRR components in a namaspace just use a prefix "ip netns exec tr" before executable file, where "tr" is the name of the namespace.
+Quagga/FRR must be running in the 'br' linux network namespace.
+To run Quagga/FRR components in a namaspace just use a prefix "ip netns exec tr" before executable file, where 'br' is the name of the BisonRouter namespace.

 For example,

-	ip netns exec tr /usr/local/sbin/bgpd
+	ip netns exec br /usr/local/sbin/bgpd

-Once Quagga/FRR is started it should listen FPM port tcp/2620.
+Once Quagga/FRR has started it should start listing FPM port tcp/2620.

-	ip netns exec tr netstat -an | grep 2620
+	ip netns exec br netstat -an | grep 2620

 # Configuration examples

 ## BGP

-### Configure TheRouter
+### Configuring BisonRouter

 Note that "kni" flag is used.